Coherent-Partners/spark-ts-sdk/docs/services.md

 ```

 - **JSON string data**:
-  you may use JSON string data as shown in the [API Tester](https://docs.coherent.global/navigation/api-tester).
-  Basically, you are free to work with raw data as long as it's a valid JSON
+  you may use string data as long as it's a valid JSON string and follows either
-  string and follows the API v3 format.
+  the v3 or v4 format.

 ```ts
 await spark.services.execute('my-folder/my-service', { inputs: `{ "my_input": 13 }` });